lachlandeer/lachlandeer.github.io/content/publication/r-u-okay/index.md

 ---
-abstract: "National public health awareness campaigns that emphasize peer-to-peer support are being increasingly adopted by governments and NGOs, but evidence on the effect of peer-based support programs at scale is limited.
-Using quasi-experimental methods, we examine whether a prominent, nationwide peer-based support campaign, “R U OK?
-Day”, that addresses awareness of mental health and suicide prevention affects short-term mental health outcomes in Australia.
-Using variation in daily records and differences in the campaign’s intensity over nine years, we find positive effects on mental wellbeing, particularly among middle-aged males, with improved social support the likely mechanism.
-However, we find no evidence that this effect translates into reduced suicides or suicidal behaviours in the short term.
-Our results provide evidence that peer support campaigns may be a practical, low-cost approach to improve population mental wellbeing."
+abstract: " National public health awareness campaigns that emphasize peer-to-peer support are being increasingly adopted, but evidence on the effect of peer-based programs at scale is limited.
+Using quasi-experimental methods, we examine whether the prominent, nationwide R U OK?
+Day campaign affects short-term mental health outcomes in Australia.
+Leveraging detailed data, we find R U OK?
+Day leads to a 4% of a standard deviation increase in self-reported mental wellbeing, with the effect particularly pronounced among middle-aged males who experience a 9% of a standard deviation increase.
+However, we find no effects on mental health care utilization or suicide rates.
+Our results underscore that although peer-based campaigns can improve mental wellbeing, especially for high-risk groups, the challenge of realizing tangible broader public health impact may require complementary strategies. "
 authors:
 - Nicole Black
 - admin
 - David Johnston
 - Johannes Kunz
-date: "2024-05-25T00:00:00Z"
+date: "2025-01-17T00:00:00Z"
 doi: ""
 featured: false
 image: